tcoppex/cljs-r3f-projects/README.md

 ## Known issues

-1. The package `regenerator-runtime` is required for `react-spring` and `react-three/drei` to work, as well as specific versions of `react`, `shadow-cljs` & `threejs`.
+1. After compilation the browser may sometimes fails to render the app.
+If it happens try either to refresh your browser or to trigger the live compilation until it renders again.
-2. After compilation the browser may sometimes fails to render the app.
-If it happens a workaround is to trigger the live compilation until it renders again.
+2. The package `regenerator-runtime` is required for `react-spring` and `react-three/drei` to work, as well as specific versions of `react`, `shadow-cljs` & `threejs`.

 <!-- ----------------------------------------------------------------------- -->
 <!--